 Our mahouts ride in bare feet, soft shoes or flip flops, though you may also opt for walking boots.
-As we will collect the elephants from the forest, it is important to wear shoes that are comfortable for walking.

 Please note that we provide you with a basic mahout uniform and soft flip flops.
 Please check with the Discovery Desk to find out about the different times that the Mahout Experience is available.